fummicc1/Pog/README.md

 # Pog
-Pog can observe your location regardless of application state (foreground/background/not-running)
+Pog can track your location regardless of application state (foreground/background/not-running)

 ## Demo